R. Mark Simpson, D.V.M., Ph.D.

 The Molecular Pathology Unit (MPU), headed by Dr. Simpson, develops new reagents, methods, and technologies in preclinical diagnostic medicine.
 Activities enable translation of findings in model animals, obtained mechanistically or for pre-clinical therapeutics, to clinical relevance.
 Designing and employing pathology investigative tools to integrative studies of animal models and patient tissues enables translational phenotype comprehension and thereby improves model predictability for human cancer diseases.

-The laboratory operates the PhD-granting NIH Comparative Biomedical Scientist Training Program (CBSTP), an NCI-administered NIH graduate partnership program with 5 university graduate schools.
+The laboratory also operates the Ph.D.-granting NIH Comparative Biomedical Scientist Training Program (CBSTP), an NCI-administered NIH Graduate Partnership Program with 5 university graduate schools.
 Our training philosophy prepares the pathologist, or other veterinary clinical specialist, as an investigator and collaborator, vertically integrated from basic discovery to translational research application.
-Research conducted within the MPU serves as a source of research training experience for its CBSTP fellows, as well as serves to extend comparative pathology expertise provided by the CBSTP molecular pathologist fellows to the CCR and other institutes of the NIH intramural research program.
+Research conducted within the MPU serves as a source of research training experience for its CBSTP fellows, as well as serves to extend comparative pathology expertise provided by the CBSTP molecular pathologist fellows to the NCI and other institutes within the NIH Intramural Research Program.

 MPU also conducts comparative oncology research aimed at improving outcomes for patients with a rare and aggressive form of melanoma.
 Mucosal melanoma may arise from any mucosal surface in the body and comprises about 1% of human melanomas.
 Mucosal melanoma patient prognosis is poor due to its aggressive behavior and the fact its characteristics are initially asymptomatic occurring in relatively occult anatomic locations.
 Well-characterized molecular targets have not been defined conclusively.
 Although significant progress is being made in delineating underlying genetic alterations and developing small molecule inhibitors to block key signaling pathways, as well as in harnessing the immune system to kill melanoma cells, metastatic melanoma remains mostly an intractable disease.
 Since mucosal melanoma is rare, the small number of mucosal melanoma patients makes it difficult to accrue sufficient cohorts for clinical trials aimed at improving mucosal melanoma treatment effectiveness.
 Lack of well-characterized human mucosal melanoma cell lines and preclinical animal models further inhibits therapeutic optimization.